Michigander: Yooper

 Residents of the Upper Peninsula typically refer to themselves instead as Yoopers (a formation derived from the initials U.P.) either instead of or in addition to a state demonym.
-They sometimes refer to residents of the Lower Peninsula who live "below the bridge" between the peninsulas as Trolls, but this term is rarely self-applied.
+They sometimes refer to residents of the Lower Peninsula who live "below the bridge" between the peninsulas as trolls, but this term is rarely self-applied.

 Origins

 Michiganian is the term used for the state's citizens in The Collections of the Michigan Pioneer and Historical Society since the 1870s.

 Michigander is considered pejorative by some due to the circumstances under which the term was popularized, but others perceive no such negative connotation.
 Even though the term was in use by at least 1820, it has nevertheless commonly been attributed to Abraham Lincoln, who popularized it when he was a Whig representative in Congress.
 On July 27, 1848, Lincoln made a speech against Lewis Cass, who had been a long-time governor of the Michigan Territory.
 Cass was then running for president on a "popular sovereignty" platform that would have let states that were conquered in the Mexican–American War decide whether to legalize slavery.
 Lincoln accused the Democrats of campaigning on the former President Andrew Jackson's coattails by exaggerating their military accomplishments.

 But in my hurry I was very near closing on the subject of military tales before I was done with it.
 There is one entire article of the sort I have not discussed yet; I mean the military tale you Democrats are now engaged in dovetailing onto the great Michigander [i.e. Lewis Cass].

-Lincoln thus stressed the gander element of the word to make Cass sound foolish like a goose.
 Despite that, Michigan voters would go on to favor Lincoln for President twice, in 1860 and 1864.